 The deepwater culture system is the most suitable one to grow rice when compared to other famous systems like NFT.
 However, not all DWC systems will work perfectly with a complicated crop like rice.

 If you are planning to grow rice hydroponically, I suggest that you implement 2 methods in the system.
 By using DWC and top feeding methods together, it is guaranteed that you will get as much growth as possible during the 180-day growing period.

 I do think that the 16 spots hydroponic system made by Superponics is the most suitable system to grow hydroponic rice.
-It is one of the few systems out there that combine both top feeding and DWC into a single hydroponic unit.
+It is one of the few systems that combine top feeding and DWC into a single hydroponic unit.
 You can find it on Amazon, check the price here.

 To try and grow rice hydroponically, follow the simple steps below.

-You can buy rice seeds directly from a nearby gardening store or try to buy long-grain brown rice from a bulk food store. just make sure that it’s not white rice because this type of rice is processed and cannot be grown.
+You can buy rice seeds directly from a nearby gardening store or try to purchase long-grain brown rice from a bulk food store. just make sure that it’s not white rice because this type of rice is processed and cannot be grown.

 Soak seeds in water for 36 hours and then allow them to dry for another 24 hours.

 Plant in a bucket filled with 6 inches of soil and compost.
 Fill this bucket then with 5 inches of water.